Do semantic parts emerge in Convolutional Neural Networks?: Conclusions

 \section{Conclusions}

 We have analyzed the emergence of semantic parts in CNNs.
 We have investigated whether the network's filters learn to respond to semantic parts.
 In order to do so, we have associated filter stimuli to semantic parts, using two different quantitative evaluations.
 In the first one, we have used ground-truth part bounding-boxes to determine how many parts emerge in the CNN for different layers, network architectures and supervision levels.
 Despite promoting this emergence by providing favorable settings and multiple assists, we found that only 34 out of 105 semantic parts in PASCAL-Part dataset~\citep{chen14cvpr} emerge in AlexNet~\citep{krizhevsky12nips} finetuned for object detection~\citep{girshick14cvpr}.
+This result complements previous works~\citep{zeiler14eccv,simonyan14iclr_w} by providing a more accurate, quantitative assessment and shows how the network learns to associate filters only to some part classes.
 In the second one, we study how many filters systematically respond to semantic parts for each object class.
 We found that, on average, 7\% of the filters respond to semantic parts, whereas 13\% systematically respond to other concepts, such as subregions of parts or background patches.
+This filter characterization provides a more precise understanding of the internal representations learned by CNN architectures.
 Finally, we have studied how discriminative network filters and semantic parts are for the task of object recognition.
-We have found that the network discriminates using only a few filters specialized to each class, about 40\% of which also correspond to semantic parts, and that most of the parts that emerge in the network are those that are discriminative.
+The overlap between discriminative and semantic filters adds further insights into claims made by works based on qualitative inspection~\citep{zeiler14eccv,simonyan14iclr_w}.